 In this example, a use case is presented in which a magnetic circuit of a product-forming mold, in a magnetic field aligned with the mold’s main axis, is optimized, with the mold’s dimensions used as design variables.

-The constraint condition specifies the angle between the magnetic flux density B generated in the cavity and the Y-axis direction, and the threshold for the magnitude of B.
+In addition, the angle formed by the magnetic flux density B generated in the cavity with respect to the Y-axis and the threshold for the magnitude of B are specified.

 Fig. 4 shows the results magnetic flux density contour plots and flux lines obtained with the initial geometry and with the optimum geometry.
 The initial values of the variables a, b, c and the values obtained after optimization.
 It can be seen that in the region of the cavity surrounded by the red rectangle, for the initial geometry some of the flux enters at an angle, however, for the optimized geometry obtained the flux has parallel flux lines and is nearly uniform.